ivanbgd/Coursera-Neural-Networks-for-Machine-Learning/README.md

-# Coursera Neural Networks for Machine Learning
+# Coursera Neural Networks for Machine Learning by Geoffrey Hinton

 This repository contains starter code for programming assignments in Python.